Code-Institute-Submissions/DannyGilligan-battleship-rescue/README.md

 ## Design

-An overview of the key design aspects is included below.
+An overview of the key design aspects of the project is included below.

 <details> <!-- Container for process flows starts here -->
   <summary><b>Process Flows</b></summary>